samuel-x/unimelb-notes/COMP30024/examrev.md

 	- **Optimal since it results in the same thing**
 	- *Time:* **O(b<sup>m/2</sup>) with perfect ordering**
 	- *Space:* **Same as time?**
+- Quiescence Search
+	- Find a cut-off depth in minimax

 ##### Explain how to search in nondeterministic games e.g., demonstrate operation of ExpectiMinimax
 - **Expectiminimax**